gartenschlaefer/kws_game/README.md

 ## Files

-"kws_main.py" - main file of the project "feature_extraction.py" - feature extraction functions
+"kws_main.py" - main file of the project "audio_dataset.py" - creation of dataset for training with extracted features saved as .npz file "feature_extraction.py" - feature extraction functions like mfcc